AndresGR00/responsive-web-apple/README.md

 #Apple´s homepage reproduction just with HTML and CSS

-!important: The header is built in a tricked way to imitate the effect without using js (it is not built in the most code-friendly way)
+!important: The header is built in a tricked way to imitate the effect without using js.
+(It is not built in the most code-friendly way).

-Iphone Section Just Done (in a responsive way)

-Homepod Section Just Done (in a responsive way)

-Promos Section Just Done (in a responsive way)

-Carousel Section Just Done (in a responsive way)

-New path for develop the footer just created

-(Adjust this: ">" its no done yet)
+The carousel is not 100% functional as the Apple´s original for the same reason.